CouncilDataProject/cdp-frontend/CONTRIBUTING.md

     $ git add .
     $ git commit -m "Resolves gh-###.
 Your detailed description of your changes."
     ```
-    If there are new commits from upstream's master since your last git pull, you need
+    If there are new commits from upstream's main since your last git pull, you need
-    to merge the latest commits from upstream's master into your branch and resolve any
+    to merge the latest commits from upstream's main into your branch and resolve any
     merge conflicts locally.
-If there are no new commits from upstream's master, you
+If there are no new commits from upstream's main, you
     can skip step a, b, and c.

     a.
 Get the latest commits:
     ```
-    $ git checkout master
+    $ git checkout main
-    $ git pull --rebase upstream master
+    $ git pull --rebase upstream main
     ```

     b.
 Merge the latest commits into your branch:
     ```
     $ git checkout {your_development_type}/{short-description}

-    $ git rebase master
+    $ git rebase main
     or
-    $ git merge master
+    $ git merge main
     ```

     c.
 Resolve any merge conflicts and if needed run all the linting, formatting,